Best Buddhist Books of All Time

 Mindfulness, Bliss, and Beyond: A Meditator’s Handbook, by Ajahn Brahm

-If you are looking for clear guide for brass-tacks mindfulness meditation, I highly recommend Sharon Salzberg’s Real Happiness: The Power of Meditation.
+If you are looking for clear, brass-tacks mindfulness meditation instruction and guidance, I highly recommend Sharon Salzberg’s Real Happiness: The Power of Meditation.
 Being a former student of hers, I am a little biased, but honestly Sharon’s book is a down-to-earth, secular and modern modern approach to traditional Buddhist teachings, making them very accessible.

 The teachings of the late Burmese monk Mahasi Sayadaw helped to spearhead the modern popular revival of mindfulness meditation in the world.
 Having combined extensive knowledge of the Buddhist scriptures with practical experience, he organized the complex workings of mindfulness meditation into a systematic method that is now widely taught and practiced at lay retreat centers around the world.

-The well-known Insight Meditation Center in Barre, Massachusetts, was founded in 1975 by three Americans who studied and practiced this method in Burma–Joseph Goldstein, Sharon Salzberg and Jack Kornfield.
+The well-known Insight Meditation Center in Barre, Massachusetts, was founded in 1975 by three Americans who studied and practiced this method created by Mahasi Sayadaw in Burma–Joseph Goldstein, Sharon Salzberg and Jack Kornfield.

 The late Sayadaw U Pandita of Burma presents the essentials of this practice in this article on Lion’s Roar, and he gives an excellent summary of this very popular form of Buddhist meditation here: Inner Victory.
 A short description by his teacher, Mahasi Sayadaw, is here.
 For more elaborate presentations, see these two free books by U Pandita: Timeless Wisdom and Freedom Within.